SilviaEiden/Pewlett-Hackard-Analysis/README.md

   <img src="Images/Retiring_titles_excel.png" width="300" height="280" />
 </p>

-* Lastly, a separate data exploration was completed to identify those employees who are eligible to participate in a mentorship program at Pewlett-Hackard, therefore the **Mentorship Eligibility** table was created.
+* Lastly, a separate data exploration was completed to identify those employees who are eligible to participate in a mentorship program at Pewlett-Hackard.
+Therefore, the **Mentorship Eligibility** table was created.
 The total number of employees qualified for this program is 1,549.
 The criteria used for this search was based on current employees who were born between January 1, 1965 and December 31, 1965.
 These employees hold at least 10 years of experience within the company making them highly qualified for the program and giving them the opportunity to share their skill sets to newer or less experienced employees in order to advance their careers.

 To create the **Mentorship Eligibility** table, the PostgreSQL query is as follows: